Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-std-rpc-api.md

 A `ClientRpc` can be invoked by the server to be executed on a client.

-Developer can declare a `ClientRpc` by marking a method with `[ClientRpc]` attribute and making sure to have `ClientRpc` postfix in the method name:
+Developer can declare a `ClientRpc` by marking a method with `[ClientRpc]` attribute and making sure to have `ClientRpc` postfix in the method name.

 ```cs
 [ClientRpc]